Fecal Incontinence Information

 Fecal incontinence is usually diagnosed through a physical examination by a physician, who may also decide to perform tests such as a colonoscopy, an anorectal ultrasound, or a proctogram to confirm the diagnosis.
 The treatment options for fecal incontinence can vary greatly, ranging from dietary changes to ensure a person receives the right amount of fiber to surgery that repairs anal sphincter muscle injuries.
 Other options include medications to help control diarrhea, bowel training that helps the body acclimate to a regular bowel movement pattern, or nerve stimulation to improve the strength of the anal sphincter muscles.

 The physicians at Tampa General Hospital’s Endoscopy Center can diagnose and treat a full range of anal and rectal conditions, including fecal incontinence.
-TGH was recognized by U.S. News & World Report in 2019-20 as one of America's Best Hospitals in Gastroenterology & GI surgery.
+TGH was recognized by U.S. News & World Report in 2020-21 as one of America's Best Hospitals in Gastroenterology & GI Surgery, earning the #24 spot on the list.
+Additionally, we were recognized as the highest-ranked hospital in Florida for the same specialty.
 To find a gastroenterologist, use Tampa General Hospital’s Physician Finder or call 1-800-833-3627.